Julius Speech Recognition Engine Settings

 show_caption=true

-Event Messages #
+Event messages #

 RECOG_EVENT_START

-Output when voice input is detected.
+Emitted when voice input is detected.

 RECOG_EVENT_START